Court Dismisses Snowboarder’s Case Against Resort Based on Assumption of the Risk: How Florida Courts May Differ

 Have You Been Injured?

 If you or a loved one has recently suffered a serious injury after a Florida sports accident, you may be entitled to monetary compensation.
-The dedicated South Florida personal injury lawyers at the law firm of Friedman Rodman & Frank have extensive experience assisting Florida injury victims and their families in their pursuit of the compensation they deserve.
+The dedicated South Florida personal injury lawyers at the law firm of Friedman Rodman Frank & Estrada, P.A. have extensive experience assisting Florida injury victims and their families in their pursuit of the compensation they deserve.
 To learn more about how we can help you with your situation, call 877-448-8585 to schedule a free consultation today.

 More Blog Posts: